Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_native_app/tasty_bytes_native_app.md

 That's a high level overview of the structure and components of the application.
 Let's dive into more details in subsequent sections.

-> aside negative
->
-> **Important**
-> The directory structure above omits a file in the repository called **account_setup.sql**, which is a SQL file that was authored for the purposes of convenience.
-It is not required by the application or the Snowflake Native Application framework.
-It contains SQL that you've already run (or will run) in the Quickstart.
-Do not run the file.

 <!-- ------------------------ -->
 ## Application: User Interface (UI)
 Duration: 1